• Home

 • Share this post on your social media and email and discuss it with your friends.

-• Contact Blakeman and ask him why he hasn’t kept his promise to fix the tax assessment system – via email at nassaucountyny.gov/481/County-Executive, or call Blakeman at 516-571-6000 or 516-571-3131 – prompt 5, then “other”.
+• Contact Blakeman and ask him to stop relying on the County’s reserves to balance the budget, and instead encourage him to keep his promise to fix the tax assessment system, both of which would go a long way in fixing the County’s “shaky” finances – via email at nassaucountyny.gov/481/County-Executive, or call Blakeman at 516-571-6000 or 516-571-3131 – prompt 5, then “other”.

 Source & Additional Media: